 To achieve grade 9, students’ evidence will show that they have securely met all the statements within the grade 8 descriptor, with stronger performance in most or all aspects of the grade 8 statements.

 not everyone is happy with the guidance.
 Stating that the grade descriptors “like 8 but a bit more” are not especially helpful.
-One teacher took to Twitter to mock the content.

 While well-intentioned, parents and students might not it might not get the clarity that they are after.
 It might be that the Exam Boards will be more specific and helpful when they release their own “grading exemplification” by 19th April.